pmichaillat/recession-detection/README.md

 - `ensemble_2005.mat` - Perfect classifiers for 2005 backtest
 - `ensemble_1995.mat` - Perfect classifiers for 1995 backtest
 - `ensemble_1985.mat` - Perfect classifiers for 1985 backtest
+- `ensemble_1975.mat` - Perfect classifiers for 1975 backtest - Too large for GitHub (112MB) so only available upon request
 - `ensemble_1965.mat` - Perfect classifiers for 1965 backtest

 ### Content of each matrix